aeauseth/VttPrime/README.md

 Created by Aaron Auseth

 This is a proof of concept at the moment.
 My goal is to reproduce (reverse engineer) [Maptools](https://www.rptools.net/) as a web client.
-I' aware that [Maptools is opensource](https://github.com/RPTools/maptool) and built in Java.
+I' aware that [Maptool is opensource](https://github.com/RPTools/maptool) and built in Java.
+I may actually refer to Maptool source code when I get stuck.

 Along the way I'd like to incorporate some of the features of [Roll20](https://roll20.net/) and [Fantasy Grounds](https://www.fantasygrounds.com/).
 Stretch goal of reworking the macro language to be javascript-ish.